 A flu shot can help you avoid unpleasant symptoms and unnecessary hospital visits during flu season.
 Understanding what illnesses this vaccination prevents will help you protect your health during the fall and winter months.

 The flu, or influenza, is a viral infection that commonly causes symptoms such as a sore throat, fever, fatigue, and muscle aches.
 While most people recover from the flu with rest and plenty of fluids, this illness can lead to hospitalization for potentially life-threatening complications.
-Getting a flu shot is an important part of staying healthy during flu season, but you may find yourself wondering, “What does the flu shot prevent?”
-The following information explains how flu shots protect you from multiple flu viruses, which will likely make you ask “Where can I find a community health center that offers flu shots near me?”
+Getting a flu shot is an important part of staying healthy during flu season, but you may find yourself wondering, “What does it prevent?”
+The following information explains how you can be protected from multiple flu viruses, which will likely make you ask “Where can I find a community health center that offers these shots near me?”

 How the flu shot works

 The flu shot contains dead viruses that help your body build up an immunity to certain strains of the flu.
 About two weeks after receiving a vaccination, your body develops antibodies that are uniquely qualified to fight the flu strains contained in the shot.
 These antibodies can, in turn, fend off attacks from live versions of the viruses in the following months.